 How to make Irish cream syrup

-Making Irish cream syrup is not as complicated as it may sound – in fact, with just a few simple ingredients and minimal effort, you can create your own delicious and creamy syrup.
+Making Irish cream syrup is not as complicated as it may sound – you can create your own delicious and creamy syrup with just a few simple ingredients and minimal effort.

 Here are the easy steps to follow (you can scroll down for the full recipe):

 - Start by heating the sugar and water in a small saucepan.

 - After the sugar has dissolved, remove it from the heat.

 - Add the cocoa powder, vanilla extract, and almond extract.